naijaitguy/Php-Login-Script-/README.md

 PLS NOTE THE PASSWORD IS STORED IN PLAIN TEXT.
 VEVER STORE PASSWORD IN PLAIN TEXT FOR PRODUCTION.
-For futher explaination and more free script visit https://www.naiajitguys.com.ng/
+For futher explaination and more free script visit https://www.naijaitguys.com.ng/ Call +234 8156678190

 Thank ONE LOVE FROM THE NAIJA IT GUYS .
 UP NAIJA.